digitaltrails/vdu_controls/README.md

     as a DIY starter (sample-scripts/laptop-ddcutil-emulator.bash).
   * Add smart-uses-xcb option to control the use of XWayland for the smart positioning of windows (defaults to yes).
   * Fix title-bars on sub-windows in COSMIC.
-  * The About Dialog now includes some desktop and platform information.
+  * The About-Dialog now includes some desktop and platform information.

 * 2.2.0
   * Add a vdu-name option for assigning meaningful/user-friendly names to each VDU.